dkelly255/PP4-Fantasy-Football-Centre/README.md

 3. How to locate files in [Django's source code & directories](https://forum.djangoproject.com/t/tutorial-7-base-site-html-location/12187/3)

-4. Support with trying to resolve a [101 - Network Unavilable error](https://forum.djangoproject.com/t/oserror-at-password-reset-errno-101-network-is-unreachable/12348/2)
+4. Support with trying to resolve a [101 - Network Unavailable error](https://forum.djangoproject.com/t/oserror-at-password-reset-errno-101-network-is-unreachable/12348/2)

 As part of the process of learning how to use Bootstrap, I must also highly recommended the linked [BootStrap Tutorial Series](https://www.youtube.com/watch?v=O_9u1P5YjVc&list=PL4cUxeGkcC9joIM91nLzd_qaH_AimmdAR) from the YouTube channel [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg).
 I found this series of 10+ tutorial videos to be hugely helpful in learning how to use Bootstrap to construct responsive, mobile-first designs and was able to utilise several ideas and techniques from the series in constructing my home page specifically, and the site generically.